terminusdb/terminuscms-docs/get-started/product-tour/content-and-data-curation.md

----
-description: >-
-  Technical and non-technical users can curate content and data using the TerminusCMS dashboard
----

 # Content & Data Curation

+*Technical and non-technical users can curate content and data using the TerminusCMS dashboard*

 TerminusCMS automatically generates document editing frames from the schema.
 Users can then add, edit, and delete content and data as needed.